This is an older recipe from the Diethood Archives, now updated with fresh content and photos. Original post/recipe published on 4/18/2011.

 - ¼ teaspoon nutmeg

-- Slowly add in the milk and continue to whisk until everything is well combined and there are no clumps.
+- Slowly add milk and continue to whisk until everything is well combined and there are no clumps.

-- Pour in batches into blender, or a food processor, and puree.
+- Pour batches of soup into a blender or a food processor, and puree.

-- Return soup to the soup-pot; continue to cook over low heat and add the grated cheese; stir until well blended.
+- Return soup to the soup-pot; continue to cook over low heat and add the grated cheese; stir until melted and completely combined.